 (MA PhD (Lond))

-Richard Caplan is Professor of International Relations and Director of the Centre for International Studies.
-He is also an Official Fellow of Linacre College.
+Richard Caplan is Professor of International Relations and an Official Fellow of Linacre College.
 His principal research interests are concerned with international organisations and conflict management, with a particular focus on peacekeeping and 'post-conflict' peace- and state-building.
 He is the author and editor of several books, among them Europe's New Nationalism: States and Minorities in Conflict (Oxford University Press, 1996); A New Trusteeship?
 The International Administration of War-torn Territories (IISS/Routledge, 2002); Europe and the Recognition of New States in Yugoslavia (Cambridge University Press, 2005); International Governance of War-torn Territories: Rule and Reconstruction (Oxford University Press, 2005); and Exit Strategies and State Building (Oxford University Press, 2012).
 His most recent book is Measuring Peace: Principles, Practices and Politics (Oxford University Press, 2019).

 - International Organisations and Conflict Management